dadrian/dadrian.io/content/blog/posts/academic-security-conferences.md

 ---

-In my experience, a lot of the non-academics in the security research community aren't nearly as familar with which academic conferences are notable, so here they are.
+In my experience, a lot of the non-academics in the security research community aren't nearly as familiar with which academic conferences are notable, so here they are.
 These conferences are _not_ structured like many "industry" conferences.
 Instead, these conferences consist of presentations of peer-reviewed academic papers that were submitted to and peer-reviewed by the conference's publication committee (PC).
 ## Security Conferences

 This is a rundown of the "big four" top-tier academic conferences in computer security.
-While cryptography research does occaisionally appear in these conferences, these are distinct from the conferences for cryptography research.
+While cryptography research does occasionally appear in these conferences, these are distinct from the conferences for cryptography research.

 * [The Network and Distributed System Security Symposium (NDSS)](https://www.ndss-symposium.org/): Everyone just calls this NDSS.
 It's held by the Internet Society.
 I've never interacted with the Internet Society in any way, aside from attending this event.
 Until something changes, it's always at the Catamaran Resort in San Diego, sometime near mid-February.